 At the completion of this process, data exported from FlexNet Manager Suite is reflected in your ServiceNow data set.

 Import Runs Columns

 These are the major properties of the entries in the Import Runs view created as ServiceNow commences each data import.
-In integration app 5.x go to Flexera Integration > Import History > Import Runs and in integration app 4.x, go to FlexNet Manager Suite > Integration Runs > Import Runs.
+Go to Flexera Integration > Import History > Import Runs.